This raw strawberry cheesecake is a gorgeous 3-layer healthy dessert that tastes like heaven! Vegan, raw and gluten free.

 - Scoop out into a greased 8 inch springform pan and pat down until smooth.

 - Place into the freezer to set while you make the filling.

 - Place the 2 cups of pre-soaked (at least an hour) cashews along with the lemon juice, vanilla and maple syrup and blend until smooth.

 - Pour this over the crust, smooth out with a spatula and return to the freezer.

 - Allow this to set fairly firmly before you prepare your topping.

-- When you're ready to make the topping, add the soaked cashews, fresh strawberries, lemon juice and 2 Tbsp date honey or maple syrup to the blender and blend until smooth.
-Taste test to see if it's reached the desired sweetness (the sweetness will depend on the sweetness of the strawberries), if not, then add more date honey/maple syrup and blend again.
+- When you're ready to make the topping, add the soaked cashews, fresh strawberries, lemon juice and 2 Tablespoons maple syrup to the blender and blend until smooth.
+Taste test to see if it's reached the desired sweetness (the sweetness will depend on the sweetness of the strawberries), if not, then add more maple syrup and blend again.

-- Pour this over the 'cheese' layer and return to the freezer to set solidly.
+- Pour this over the cheesecake layer and return to the freezer to set solidly.

-- When completely set, slice up fresh strawberries and serve.
+- When completely set, let it thaw on the countertop for 30 minutes then slice up fresh strawberries for the top and serve.

-- It will keep for weeks in the freezer.
+- Freezing.
+It will keep for weeks in the freezer.